jjedele/g4db/MAP_REDUCE.md

 ## Scripts

-Also included es.jsare a couple of example map/reduce programs.
+Also included are a couple of example map/reduce programs.

 Map/reduce scripts are triggered via the usual CLI.
 There are two variants:

     G4DB> mapReduce target_ns local/path/to/script.js

-Executes the given script on all records in the default namespace (i.e. no namespace) and writes the results into the `target_ns` namespace.
+Executes the given script on all records in the default namespace (i.e. no namespace) and writes the results to the `target_ns` namespace.

     G4DB> mapReduce source_ns target_ns local/path/to/script.js